 During opposition proceedings, parties can file oppositions based on arguments arising from the ownership of acquired and actual rights.
 If the authorized body is satisfied, the trademark application is rejected but ownership of the trademark is not transferred to the opponent automatically.

-(c) Plant variety rights
+(d) Plant variety rights

 The developer is entitled to file an application.
-During the opposition proceedings, parties can file oppositions based arguments arising from the ownership of acquired and actual rights.
+During the opposition proceedings, parties can file oppositions based on the arguments arising from the ownership of acquired and actual rights.
 If the office is satisfied with the evidence, the application is rejected.

-(d) Procedure for registration
+(e) Procedure for registration

 The TPTO is entitled to handle these proceedings other than for plant variety rights.
 Plant variety registrations are carried out by the authorized body of the Agriculture and Forestry Ministry.

 All the applications must meet the formal requirements set out in the relevant laws.
 When the application form is filed and application fee deposited, the application is formally recorded.
-The office / the Authorized Body of the Ministry examines the application in accordance with the legal requirements for each IP right.
+The Office / the Authorized Body of the Ministry examines the application in accordance with the legal requirements for each IP right.
 If all these requirements are met, a registration is granted.